markjprice/apps-services-net8/docs/avalonia.md

 **Avalonia 11**

-This page contains a tutorial based on the [ToDo List tutorial for Avalonia 11](https://docs.avaloniaui.net/docs/next/tutorials/todo-list-app/) from Avalonia 11's documentation but with the issues fixed.
+This page contains a tutorial based on the official [ToDo List tutorial](https://docs.avaloniaui.net/docs/next/tutorials/todo-list-app/) from Avalonia 11's documentation but with the issues fixed.

-This tutorial contains instructions for you to use Microsoft Visual Studio 2022 on Windows.
+This tutorial contains step-by-step instructions using Visual Studio 2022 on Windows.

 - [Introduction to the ToDo List app](#introduction-to-the-todo-list-app)
 - [Install the Avalonia extension](#install-the-avalonia-extension)